solomon-njogo/quizai/backend/database/README.md

 - **03_quizzes.sql**: Defines the quizzes table with RLS policies, triggers, and course relationship
 - **04_quiz_attempts.sql**: Defines the quiz_attempts table for storing quiz results/history
 - **05_course_materials.sql**: Defines the course_materials table with RLS policies, triggers, and course relationship
+- **07_extracted_texts.sql**: Defines the extracted_texts table for storing extracted text separately from course_materials, with one-to-one relationship and RLS policies
+- **08_backfill_extracted_texts.sql**: Migration script to backfill existing course_materials data into the extracted_texts table (only needed if you have existing course materials with extracted_text)

 ## Notes